 Welcome to my blog, where I’ll mostly ramble on about some of my favorite things.
 It could be an unsung rock band, a defunct pro wrestling promotion, or anything else that comes to mind.
 Enjoy!

 Of course I knew about Marc when I started at Kater, everyone on the scene did.
-He was a local legend who created iconic punk artwork for The Misfits, The Offspring, The Little Kings, and the list goes on.
-The Kater warehouse was very much a Lord Of The Flies affair, and Marc was sort of our honorary chieftain.
-The crew was a "who's who" of LA alt-rock talent, including Wino from St. Vitus, Top Jimmy (never worked a lick, only drank), Pig from Pygmy Love Circus, Bryan from The Hangmen, Roach from Junkyard, Nick from The Little Kings, and Mad Marc himself.
-Marc's demeanor and his status on the scene dictated that he could pretty much boss everyone around without ever doing any actual work, but I didn't care about that.
+He was a local legend who created iconic punk artwork for The Misfits, The Offspring, The Little Kings, the list goes on.
+The Kater warehouse was very much a "Lord Of The Flies" affair, and Marc was sort of our honorary chieftain.
+The crew was a "who's who" of LA alt-rock talent, including Wino from St. Vitus, Top Jimmy (never worked a lick, only drank), Pig from Pygmy Love Circus, Bryan from The Hangmen, Roach from Junkyard, Axxel from The Gears, Nick from The Little Kings, and Mad Marc himself.
+Covered neck-to-knuckles with jailhouse tats at a time when they were still a social taboo, Marc was every bit a punk rock Uruk Hai.
+His demeanor and social status dictated that he could pretty much boss everyone around without ever doing any actual work, but I didn't care about that.
 I wanted to know more about this man and the amazing artwork he was able to create, seemingly without effort.

-Marc was always involved in freelance illustration projects, and soon I was looking over his shoulder asking him about this technique and that technique.
+Marc was always involved in freelance illustration projects, and soon I was looking over his shoulder asking him about this technique and that.
 He advised me to go out a buy a set of Rapidograph pens and some Bristol board if I really wanted to learn, not an easy proposition for someone earning minimum wage!
 I ponied up the $110, and soon I was sitting alongside him cranking out my own efforts.
-I'd ask for feedback, which would usually illicit some sort of "nah, Wood, yer doin' it all wrong"-type response in his bawdy Noo Yawk accent.
+I'd ask for feedback, which would usually illicit some sort of "Nah, Wood, yer doin' it all wrong"-type response in his bawdy Noo Yawk accent.
 True to his nature, Marc illustrated with a hyper-aggressive technique called stippling, where he would use the smallest gauge pen and repeatedly hammer out dots to create tone and texture.
 Needless to say, stippling did not bode well for the life of the Rapidograph, I ended up burning through my first set of pens in just over a year.
 I swallowed hard and immediately ponied up another $110.

 When I wasn't learning illustration techniques from Marc, we'd discuss music, comic books, or our newest mutual semi-passion, hockey.
 I got the impression he was never much of a sports fan, but the ultra-violence of the NHL seemed like a natural fit.
 We even bought jerseys, I got a Sharks jersey and he got a Devils jersey (naturally).
 But mostly we talked about music, which is to say he talked about music and I listened.
 Marc had a great passion for the underground scene and was always hitting the clubs looking for new bands to rave about.
-I'll never forget when a mutual friend of ours turned me on to Nirvana's Nevermind, I was raving to Marc about how great this awesome "new" band was but he simply frowned.
+I'll never forget when a mutual friend of ours turned me on to Nirvana's latest album, Nevermind.
+I was raving to Marc about how great this awesome "new" band was but he simply frowned.
 He'd seen 'em in a coffee shop a year ago and was over it already.
 He told me stories of seeing The Clash in San Diego, spitting at them and calling them sellouts because they were opening for The Who.
 For Marc, it seemed like the less people knew about a band, the better they were.
 I remember him raving about a band called Helios Creed.
 I never got it.

 - BW 1/20/19